sirinartk/lighthouse/docs/auth/README.md

 await page.waitForNavigation();
 ```

-At this point, the session that Puppeteer is managing is now logged into our site.
+At this point, the session that Puppeteer is managing is now logged in.

-We can close the page we used to login:
+Close the page used to login:
 ```js
 await page.close();
 // The page has been closed, but the browser still has the relevant session.
 ```

-Now we run Lighthouse, using the same port as before:
+Now run Lighthouse, using the same port as before:
 ```js
 const result = await lighthouse('http://localhost:8000/dashboard', { port: PORT });
 await browser.close();